-Maryland Gov. Larry Hogan asked that any Marylanders who were in New York City or the Tristate area self-quarantine for at least 14 days.
+Hogan asked that any Marylanders who were in New York City or the Tristate area self-quarantine for at least 14 days.

 Hogan said the state requested a Presidential Disaster Declaration to help fund future efforts to combat the spread of COVID-19.
 The governor said several programs and community initiatives have also been put in place to help residents.

 Maryland now has $4 million in federal funding to provide at-home meals to older adults during the pandemic, Hogan said.
-Maryland will also be the first state to provide free telephonic service to check-in calls every day for seniors to make sure they are okay.
+Maryland will also be the first state to provide free telephonic service to check-in calls every day for seniors to make sure they are OK.

 This comes after the state reported the fourth death connected to a coronavirus diagnosis.
 The Maryland Department of Health says it was a Prince George's County resident in his 60s who suffered from underlying medical conditions.

 Hogan has issued an executive order to close all non-essential businesses and facilities in the state to help save lives from the COVID-19 coronavirus outbreak.
 Hogan said his decision to shut down businesses is in an effort to limit day-to-day interactions and to encourage social distancing.

 The types of businesses that remain open include health care, food, energy, public works, defense, law enforcement, transportation, financial services, water, and waste.